 Doughy dumplings are a facet of Czech national heritage whose significance would be difficult to over-estimate.
 They are the side dish of choice for many gravy-laden Czech dishes.
 In addition to the savoury varieties, made with bread, potato or bacon (špekové), knedlíky also come stuffed with fruit (ovocné knedlíky), the most popular variety being plums (švestkové).

-The most popular fish in the Czech Republic is carp (kapr) which, come Christmas Eve, gets ritually killed, chopped into steaks, then fried and breaded.
-The country’s trout farms provide lots of fresh pstruh, usually just served fried completely in butter, or deep-fried and breaded.
-The candát (pike perch) or native zander is a working-class dish and was introduced from this region to the West of Europe particularly for this reason.
+The most popular fish in the Czech Republic is carp (kapr) which, come, Christmas Eve, gets ritually killed, chopped into steaks, then fried and breaded.
+The country’s trout farms provide lots of fresh pstruh, usually just fried completely in butter or deep-fried and breaded.
+The candát (pike perch) or native zander is a working-class dish and was introduced from this region to the West of Europe, particularly.
 Catfish (Sumec), tench (lín), pike (štika), ell (úhoř) and perch (okoun) are sometimes offered on restaurant menus and are certainly worth sampling.

 Among the Czech Republic’s most impressive culinary offerings – only recently getting the acclaim it merits – is wild game.
 Once autumn arrives, boar, venison, goose and wild duck are often served, usually with a sauce prepared using fruits from the wild like blueberries or rosehips.
 As these dishes only get served seasonally, if you see one on a menu, sample it.